jfdaniel77/bta-country-data/README.md

 -rw-rw-r-- 1 ec2-user ec2-user   0 Jun  8 13:07 requirements.txt
 ```

-Let's verify that our new application is working.
+Verify that our new application is working.
 Run ```chalice local``` to spin up a version of the application running locally:

 ```
 $ chalice local
 Serving on http://127.0.0.1:8000